 You have the opportunity to empower patients with health care literacy.

 Low levels of health care literacy across the country present significant challenges for providers and patients alike.
 As a patient educator, you can play an important role in helping individuals make informed decisions for their health care.
 Effective patient educators have a knack for simplifying complex health information.

-The MSN bridge program at Grand Canyon University prepares aspiring nurse educators to enroll in a Master of Science in Nursing degree program.
-If you feel that your calling in life is to serve and educate others, but your bachelor’s degree was not in a health care field, then the MSN bridge program could be right for you.
+The MSN bridge pathway at Grand Canyon University prepares aspiring nurse educators to enroll in a Master of Science in Nursing degree program.
+If you feel that your calling in life is to serve and educate others, but your bachelor’s degree was not in a health care field, then the MSN bridge pathway could be right for you.
 You can Request More Information with the button at the top of the website.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.